Affiliate links on Android Authority may earn us a commission. Learn more.

 - Software: Android 12

-It’s time to move on from removable batteries
+Is it time to move on from removable batteries?

 Luckily, there are plenty of options to consider.
 The most obvious solution is to buy a portable battery pack to top off your phone’s battery.
-We have a whole list of terrific battery pack options here.
 Waiting for your device to charge won’t be as fast as swapping out the battery.
-However, many phones have fast-charging capabilities, so charging times aren’t nearly as bad as they used to be.
+However, many phones have fast charging capabilities, so charging times aren’t nearly as bad as they used to be.

-Similarly, you could also get a phone with wireless charging.
+Similarly, you could also get a phone with wireless charging, which is pretty much most phones now.
 You can dock the phone or lay it on a mat while at your desk, and it will charge as if it were plugged in.
 This will give your phone little bursts of juice throughout the day and hopefully prevent you from running dry.

 FAQs

-Options are very scarce, but there are still some modern smartphones that come with a removable battery.
+Options are very scarce, but there are still some semi-modern smartphones that come with a removable battery.
+This might change soon, though, as the European Council is pushing for removable batteries, and phones sold in Europe should come with user-replaceable batteries by 2027.

-As of February 2024, we would say our favorite phone with a removable battery is the Samsung Galaxy Xcover 7.
-It has capable specs, 5G support, and a rugged construction.
+As of February 2025, we would say our favorite phone with a removable battery is the Samsung Galaxy Xcover 7.
+It has capable specs, 5G support, a rugged construction.
 If you don’t like rugged phones, the Fairphone 5 is also great, offering mid-end specs, but a modular design.

 Most smartphones with a removable battery are budget devices, which means you’ll likely find a good deal.
 Some can get a bit pricier, though.
 One example is the Fairphone 5 at €700.